 Sustainable Practices is our namesake radio show.
-Our show airs the first Friday of every month at 9:00 am on WOMR.
+Our show airs the second and fourth Monday of every month at 12:30 pm on WOMR.
 Each episode highlights an aspect of environmental sustainability that impacts us locally but also has global implications.

 We cover a range of topics from municipal water quality to recycling with a focus on the importance of local action in protecting our commons.
 Our archived podcasts are available on WOMR and are accessible below